 Brownies and Cookies are great as they are and certain crowd pleasers.
 Baking them in mini muffin pans gives them extra appeal, and makes them easy to pack and snack.

 5. Popcorn Munch Mix

 Popcorn and chocolate are a combo I cannot resist.
-These popcorn munch mixes will make their recipients and their tummies very happy:
+If you have a popcorn popper, these popcorn munch mixes are not only easy to make, but will make their recipients and their tummies very happy:

 - Toffee Butterscotch Popcorn Munch

 - Sparkling Funfetti Popcorn Munch (make with red+green sprinkles for the holidays)

 Granola is one of my most favorite breakfast and snack foods.
 But I have to admit, for the last little while I haven’t taken the time to make it myself.
 And I am completely ruined for the store-bought stuff, after having tasted delicious homemade granola.
 There you have a gift idea for me 😉 Mason jars are fantastic containers and gift packing for granola.
 Add a chalkboard label and some fancy ribbon.